 Admission with a non-Swiss Upper Secondary School-Leaving Certificate

-In terms of the educational content and duration of education, the school-leaving certificate must correspond to a Swiss maturity certificate (gymnasialer Maturitätsausweis).
-Details in this regard can be found in § 16 of the Admission Regulations.
+In terms of the duration of education, the upper secondary school-leaving certificate must correspond to a Swiss maturity certificate (gymnasialer Maturitätsausweis).
+Details can be found in § 16 para.
+3 of the Admission Regulations.

-Depending on the type of certificate, the University of Zurich may determine that the prospective student must have achieved a minimum overall grade.
+Depending on the type of certificate, a minimum overall grade determined by the University of Zurich may also have to be achieved.

-A non-Swiss upper secondary school-leaving certificate gained in a signatory state to the Lisbon Recognition Convention that corresponds only partly to a Swiss upper secondary school-leaving certificate in terms of the educational content and duration of education, may still permit the holder admission to Bachelor’s study programs if they are also able to provide evidence that they have successfully completed at least two years of study (in accordance with the standard curriculum for full-time study).
-This academic achievement must have been earned at a state-accredited university in the relevant higher education area, pursuing a branch of study which is also offered at a Swiss university.
-Details in this regard can be found in § 17 of the Admission Regulations.
+A non-Swiss upper secondary school-leaving certificate gained in a signatory state to the Lisbon Recognition Convention that only partially corresponds to a Swiss upper secondary school-leaving certificate in terms of educational content and duration may nevertheless allow admission to a Bachelor’s program, provided that proof of at least two successfully completed years of study (in accordance with the standard curriculum for full-time study) is also presented.
+This academic achievement must have been earned at a state-accredited university in the relevant higher education sector, pursuing a branch of study which is also offered at a Swiss university.
+Details can be found in § 17 of the Admission Regulations.

 Complementary Examination set by the Swiss Higher Education Institutions (ECUS)

-Anyone who holds a non-Swiss upper secondary school-leaving certificate gained in a state which has not signed the Lisbon Recognition Convention must generally also pass the complementary examination set by the Swiss higher education institutions (ECUS) to be admitted to a Bachelor’s study program.
+Holders of a non-Swiss upper secondary school-leaving certificate from a country that has not signed the Lisbon Recognition Convention must, as a rule, also pass the complementary examination of the Swiss higher education institutions (ECUS) in order to be admitted to a Bachelor’s program.

-The complementary examination is held only once a year, in August.
-Applications can therefore only be considered for the Fall Semester.
-Students may register for this examination only via the University of Zurich, and only in connection with a present application.
+The complementary examination is only held once a year in August.
+Corresponding applications are therefore only possible for the Fall Semester.
+Registration for this examination can only be made via the University of Zurich as part of an existing application.

 Proof of Admission

-The proof of admission must apply to on-site study and must generally be issued for the same semester for which the prospective student is applying to the University of Zurich.
+The proof of admission must apply to on-site study and, as a rule, must be issued for the semester for which a person is applying to the University of Zurich.

 Country-Specific Admission Requirements

-Please note that we are unable to conduct individual assessments of upper secondary school-leaving certificates in advance over the telephone, at the counter, or by e-mail, if you have not submitted an application with all of the required application documents.
+Please note that we are unable to conduct individual assessments of upper secondary school-leaving certificates in advance over the telephone or by e-mail if you have not submitted an application with all of the required application documents.